 y is the number of disclosure years preceding the disclosure year in question in the regulatory period;

-the 2013-15 NPV wash-up allowance; or
+the 2013-15 NPV wash-up allowance;

-a reconsideration event allowance, as specified in a DPP determination or CPP determination.
+a reconsideration event allowance, as specified in a DPP determination or CPP determination;

+a fee payable to an engineer for the purpose of meeting a requirement of clause 4.5.5, subject to the requirement specified in subclause (10);

+an urgent project allowance, as determined by the Commission under subclause (11); or

+a revenue wash-up draw down amount drawn down to forecast allowable revenue from the wash-up account, as specified in subclause (13)(h).

 The requirement of this subclause is that in respect of a particular EDB, the Commission's approval for the amount of cost must be obtained in accordance with any process relating to the type of cost in question specified in a DPP determination.

 The requirement of this subclause is that the amount that may be recovered in respect of a particular EDB must be specified by the Commission in a CPP determination.